 When faced with an inquest into the death of a loved one, it can be an incredibly difficult time for you and your family.
-The stress can be overwhelming, especially when processing the news whilst legal processes are underway.

-If the death of your loved one has resulted in an inquest, or you wish to appeal the results of an inquest, contact Duncan Lewis Action Against Public Authorities solicitors on 0333 772 0409.
+If the death of a loved one has resulted in an inquest, or you wish to appeal the results of an inquest, contact Duncan Lewis Action Against Public Authorities solicitors on 0333 772 0409.